Behnam-sn/Castle-Docusaurus/docs/ddd/ddd.md

 ## What Problem is DDD Trying to Solve?

 Software engineering is hard.
-To be successful at it, we have to learn continuously, whether it’s trying new languages, exploring new technologies, or keeping up with new popular frameworks.
+To be successful at it, we have to learn continuously,
+Whether it’s trying new languages, exploring new technologies, or keeping up with new popular frameworks.

 However, learning a new JavaScript framework every week is not the hardest aspect of our job.
 Making sense of new business domains can be far more challenging.

 Throughout our careers, it’s not uncommon for us to have to develop software for a diverse range of business domains: financial systems, medical software, online retailers, marketing, and many others.
 In a sense, that is what differentiates our job from most other professions.

 People working in other fields are often surprised when they find out how much learning is involved in software engineering, especially when changing workplaces.

-Failure to grasp the business domain results in suboptimal implementation of the business software.
+Failure to grasp the business domain, results in suboptimal implementation of the business software.

 Unfortunately, that’s quite common.
 According to studies, approximately 70% of software projects are not delivered on time, on budget, or according to the client’s requirements.